Mimamsa-IISER: General overview

-The prelims generally take place during the second week of January and cover all the four subjects: mathematics, physics, chemistry and biology.
+The prelims generally take place during the third week of January and cover all the five subjects: mathematics, physics, chemistry, biology and earth and climate sciences (ECS).

-The mains are generally held during the second week of March and spread over two consecutive days, comprising questions in all the four subjects.
-The questions designed in the mains, scrutinise every possible aspect of scientific reasoning and thus are divided into different categories.
+The mains are generally held during the third week of March and spread over two consecutive days, comprising questions in all the five subjects.
+The questions designed in the mains, scrutinise every possible aspect of scientific reasoning and thus are divided into different categories:- Deep Thought, Brief Thought and Rapid Fire.

 General rules

 The brief thought questions consist of four minutes of thinking time, one minute of presentation time and are marked out of ten points.
 The deep thought questions have seven minutes of thinking time and three minutes of presentation time.
 Each deep thought is worth 20 points.
 The 'oculomotor' round is a buzzer round wherein all questions are based on audio-visual cues with a negative marking scheme.
 The rapid fire round tests the speed and logical flow involved in arriving at an answer.
 The poster presentation, introduced in 2018, consists of all the teams presenting a poster on a topic of their choosing.
 The specific rules of each round may vary from year to year.